 After what has seemed like an eternity (but has actually been a matter of just a few months), the Formula 1 show is back on centre stage once again, with Melbourne’s Albert Park circuit playing host to the season-opening Australian Grand Prix.

-For the first time in our website’s history, we’ll be right in the thick of it and reporting to you straight from the F1 paddock, with RichardsF1.com securing full media accreditation to this incredible event.
+We’ll be right in the thick of it and reporting to you straight from the F1 paddock, with RichardsF1.com securing full media accreditation to this incredible event once again.
 So let’s take a look at our race preview…

 The Albert Park circuit has traditionally provided F1 fans and drivers with a great race weekend, and it remains one of the most popular fixtures on the F1 calendar, despite ongoing mutterings from various sections of the community that it would be better if the race went elsewhere.